coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 :g:`"A /\ B"` is a *notation*, which tells how to represent the abbreviated term :g:`(and A B)`.

+Each parameter of the notation (for instance here :g:`A` and :g:`B`) must occur at least once in the abbreviated term (right-hand side).

-A notation binds a syntactic expression to a term, called its :gdef:`interpretation`.
-Unless the parser and pretty-printer of Coq already know how to deal with the syntactic expression (such as through :cmd:`Reserved Notation` or for notations that contain only literals), explicit precedences and associativity rules have to be given.
+A notation binds a syntactic expression to a term, called its :term:`interpretation`.

 .. note::